Sustainability / Governance Information Security / Information Management

 Information Management

 The Ethical Standards of Daicel Group stipulates that we will “commit to the safeguarding of our company’s and third parties’ confidential information, including personal data, by maintaining an effective information security system.”
-In accordance with these standards, we have formulated Information Management Regulations that stipulate the basic handling of information, and we are managing information properly and appropriately.
+In accordance with these standards, we have formulated Information Management Regulations and other rules that stipulate the basic handling of information, and we are managing information properly and appropriately.

 In addition to the details of the duties of officers and employees for information management, these regulations stipulate that the heads of SBUs, corporate divisions, plants, and sites must establish and maintain the information management system of their respective areas as the person responsible for information management.

 We have established the Confidential Information Management Regulations for the purpose of maintaining the confidentiality of confidential information and managing confidential information properly and appropriately while preventing leakage.
 These regulations define the basic handling of other confidential information in our business activities, including technical, operational, management, and personal information held by us, and are administered by each department under the person responsible for information management.
+Furthermore, we have separately established the Personal Information Protection Regulations and Specific Personal Information, etc. Handling Regulations, and operate them appropriately in the same manner as other regulations.